 Dr. Justin Benavidez is the professor of tuba and euphonium at the Florida State University College of Music and is the principal tubist of the Tallahassee Symphony Orchestra.
 In the summer, he is on faculty at the Round Top Music Festival in Texas.

 Benavidez has collaborated as guest tubist with the Charlotte Symphony Orchestra, Jacksonville Symphony Orchestra, Ann Arbor Symphony Orchestra, and the Rochester Philharmonic Orchestra.
-He was previously the principal tuba of the Syracuse Symphoria Orchestra and the Syracuse Opera, and he held the principal tuba chair in the Aspen Festival Orchestra as an orchestral fellow.
+He was previously the principal tubist of the Syracuse Symphoria Orchestra and the Syracuse Opera.

 Benavidez is one of today's leading educators, frequently presenting master classes and performing as a guest recitalist at preeminent schools of music, workshops, and conferences.
-Notable invitations have included the Eastman School of Music, Indiana University, the University of Michigan, the University of North Texas, the Kunitachi College of Music in Tokyo, the Paris Conservatory of Music, the Lyon Conservatory of Music, the Bern University of the Arts, the United States Army Band Tuba Euphonium Workshop, the International Euphonium and Tuba Festival, and multiple International Tuba Euphonium Conferences.
+Notable invitations have included the Eastman School of Music, Indiana University, the University of Michigan, the University of North Texas, the Kunitachi College of Music in Tokyo, the Bern University of the Arts, the Lyon Conservatory of Music, the Paris Conservatory of Music, the United States Army Band Tuba Euphonium Workshop, the International Euphonium and Tuba Festival, and multiple International Tuba Euphonium Conferences.
 Benavidez's students have distinguished themselves through numerous accomplishments and awards, including prizes at international solo competitions, fellowships to summer music festivals, assistantships for graduate study, performances with professional ensembles, and teaching positions at secondary and collegiate institutions.

 Benavidez is a Melton Meinl Weston performing artist.
 He proudly performs on his MW 2182W F tuba and Nirschl York CC tuba.